beyzaacesur/tiktok-chronotypes-analysis/README.md

 ## Project Overview
 This project investigates the hourly patterns of my personal TikTok usage to understand how my digital behavior aligns with daily attention rhythms.
 By analyzing the timestamps of TikTok videos I watched over several months, I aim to determine whether my usage patterns reflect a morning chronotype, a night owl chronotype, or a mixed pattern.

-This project focuses on my **personal TikTok browsing history**.
-By analyzing the **timestamps** of every video I watched, I investigate:
+Project is analyzing the **timestamps** of every video I watched, I investigate:

 - What time of day I use TikTok the most
 - Whether usage differs on weekdays vs weekends
-- Whether consistent daily routines (or “scroll loops”) exist
+- Whether consistent daily routines or scroll loops exist
 - Whether my behavior aligns with **morningn type** or **night type** chronotype tendencies